sendanor/node-joker/README.md

 Login: `joker login USER PASSWORD`

-'''Please note:''' Writing your password on command line and using shared computer system might be a security risk.
+*Please note:* Writing your password on command line and using shared computer system might be a security risk.

 Logout: `joker logout`